mayyamal/SAT-LL/README.md

 * The locked netlist as well as the results from the unlocking are stored in `4_bench_obf`

 ## Scripts
 The main script is `scripts/attackFlow.sh`.
 All the steps are documented there.
-The additional files are in the same `script` folder.
+The additional files are in the same `scripts` folder.

 # Attack flow
 The script `scripts/attackFlow.sh` executes all the necessary steps to perform the SAT-based locking and attack.